iai-group/dagfinn/docs/source/installation.md

 # Installation

-The easiest way to install DAGFiNN and all of its dependencies is by using an anaconda distribution with the following commands:
+The easiest way to install DAGFiNN and all of its dependencies is by using pip:

 ```
-conda env update -f environment.yaml
+python -m pip install --upgrade pip
-conda activate dagfinn
+pip install -r requirements.txt

-python3 -m spacy download en_core_web_md
+python -m spacy download en_core_web_md
 ```

 **NB!** There is a [known issue](https://forum.rasa.com/t/problem-with-websockets/49570) with websockets and Rasa 3.0.
 If you get a server error on launching the webchat in the browser you might need to downgrade the sanic libraires.
 To do so, use the commands: